ansys/pyfluent/doc/source/user_guide/tui_commands.rst

   - String-type arguments must be surrounded by quotation marks in Python.
-  - Note the special case in the last Python call example where a target Fluent TUI argument was surrounded by quotation marks (`"Pa"`).
-To preserve  quotations, you must wrap Python string in additional single quotation marks.
+  - Note the special case in the last Python call example where a target Fluent TUI argument was surrounded by quotation marks (``"Pa"``).
+To preserve  quotation marks, you must wrap the Python string in additional single quotation marks.
   - The contents of string arguments are preserved.

 For more examples of TUI command usage, see :ref:`ref_mixing_elbow_tui_api`.